ever0de/fcat-rs/README.md

 # fcat

-`fcat` is a command-line utility that recursively scans a directory and consolidates the contents of all found files into a single text file or directly to your clipboard.
+`fcat` is a command-line utility that recursively scans a directory or processes a single file and consolidates the contents of all found files into a single text file or directly to your clipboard.

 It's designed to make it easy to gather project context, create source code archives, or generate project overviews.
 Its primary use case is to quickly create a single context file that can be pasted into a prompt for a Large Language Model (LLM), providing the AI with the full context of a project.